tomedunn/the-finished-book/_theory/xp-dnd-vs-pathfinder.md

     <figcaption>Figure 3: Shows the encounter multiplier from D&D 5e for party of four PCs (orange) as well as the same multiplier rescaled for a system that assumes four monsters per encounter as the default (blue).</figcaption>
 </figure>

-Under this alternative system, an encounter needs 15 or more monsters to warrant the same encounter multiplier that the D&D 5e system does for an encounter with only three monsters.
-Put another way, if you were to remove the encounter multiplier from both systems, the system centered around four monsters would underestimate the difficulty of an encounter with 15 monsters by the same amount the system centered around one monster would for an encounter with three monsters.
+Under this alternative system, an encounter needs 15 or more monsters to warrant the same encounter multiplier that D&D 5e uses for an encounter with only three monsters.
+Put another way, if you were to remove the encounter multiplier from both systems, the system centered around four monsters would underestimate the difficulty of an encounter with 15 monsters by the same amount as the system centered around one monster would for three monsters.

 While the PF 2e encounter building rules never explicitly say they're centered around encounters with four monsters, they do [suggest](https://2e.aonprd.com/Rules.aspx?ID=500) keeping the number of monsters close to the number of PCs,

 > It’s best to use the XP increase from more characters to add more enemies or hazards, and the XP decrease from fewer characters to subtract enemies and hazards, rather than making one enemy tougher or weaker.
 Encounters are typically more satisfying if the number of enemy creatures is fairly close to the number of player characters.

 If this is the case, which I suspect it is, it would reduce the need for an encounter multiplier in the PF 2e encounter building rules significantly but not entirely.
-The mismatch between calculated and actual difficulty would likely still be noticeable without some other form of correction for encounters with only one monster and those with 11 or more monsters.
+The mismatch between calculated and actual difficulty would likely still be noticeable without some other form of correction, especially for encounters with only one monster and those with 11 or more monsters.

 ## Adjusting monster XP

 For systems that use relative XP, such as PF 2e, it's possible to bake the XP scaling of the encounter multiplier into monster XP values directly.
 In doing so, weaker monsters have their XP values increased above what they would be normally, to account for needing more of them to fill an encounter, and stronger monsters have their XP values decreased, to account for needing fewer.
-The end result of this adjustment is that monster XP will increase slower than expected based on how their other combat stats are changing with their level.
+The end result of this adjustment is that monster XP will increase slower than expected based on how their other combat stats change with their level.

 However, as shown in Figs. <a href="#fig:pf-xp-vs-level" class="fig-ref">1</a> and <a href="#fig:pf-xp-scaling" class="fig-ref">2</a>, the relative XP values used in PF 2e's encounter building rules match the XP scaling calculated from monster combat stats using Eqn. \eqref{eq:xp-dnd}.
 Surely, this proves the relative XP values used by the PF 2e rules aren't being used to offset the need for an encounter multiplier, right?

-In short, no. There's one key mechanic, unique to PF 2e, that's missing from Eqn. \eqref{eq:xp-dnd} that can have exactly the kind of impact we're looking for and only shows up when looking at monsters in relative terms.
+In short, no. There's one key mechanic, unique to PF 2e, that's missing from Eqn. \eqref{eq:xp-dnd} that can have exactly the kind of impact we're looking for.
+And, only shows up when looking at monsters in relative terms.
 That mechanic is how PF 2e handles critical hits.

 In PF 2e, critical hits don't occur when you roll a natural 20 (there's a different effect for that).
 Instead, they occur when you roll 10 or more above the target's AC on an attack roll.
 Meaning, if a target has 10 AC, you would need to roll a 20 or higher on an attack roll for the result to be a critical hit.

-For a base chance to hit of $$65\%$$ against creatures of the same level, the chance of scoring a critical hit is $$15\%$$.
+For a base chance to hit of $$65\%$$ against creatures of the same level, the chance of scoring a critical hit in PF 2e is $$15\%$$.
 And, since PF 2e adds a creature's level when determining their attack bonus and armor class, a monster's chance to crit increase by $$5\%$$ for each level relative to the PCs', and their chance to be crit decreases by $$5\%$$ for each level as well.
 These probabilities are illustrated in Fig. <a href="#fig:pf-crit-probability" class="fig-ref">4</a> (below).

 <figure id="fig:pf-crit-probability">
     {% include_relative xp-dnd-vs-pathfinder/fig-pf-crit-probability-small.html %}